42milez/ProtocolStack/README.md

 - Go: 1.14.x or higher

 ## Instructions
+ProtocolStack needs a TAP device for its capability.
+For the reason, this project uses a virtual machine (Linux) to run the application.
+Also, you can perform debugging remotely with the VM if you use GoLand.

 ### 1. Prepare virtual machine
-ProtocolStack needs TAP device for its capability.
-For the reason, this project uses a virtual machine (Linux) to debug the application.
 Software required is as follows:

 - [Mutagen](https://github.com/mutagen-io/mutagen)
 - [Vagrant](https://www.vagrantup.com/)